The Short-term Impact of Congestion Taxes on Ridesourcing Demand and Traffic Congestion: Evidence from Chicago: Data

 \section{Data}

-We use two primary datasets obtained from the Chicago data portal\footnote{\url{https://data.cityofchicago.org/}} to measure ridesourcing demand and traffic congestion, along with weather data collected from the Weather Underground website\footnote{\url{https://www.wunderground.com/history/daily/us/il/chicago}} as control variables.
+We use two primary data sets obtained from the Chicago data portal\footnote{\url{https://data.cityofchicago.org/}} to measure ridesourcing demand and traffic congestion, along with weather data collected from the Weather Underground website\footnote{\url{https://www.wunderground.com/history/daily/us/il/chicago}} as control variables.